Blue Moth Orchids (Phalaenopsis) are eye-catching houseplants sometimes seen in big box stores and garden centers.

 In this article, I'll explain what's what, answer your questions and tell you how to grow and keep your blue Phalaenopsis Orchid looking its best.

-Firstly, true blue orchids are rare in nature.
+True blue orchids are super rare in nature.
 The only ones you'll realistically see with your own eyes are the Vanda coerulea Orchid or the Blue Lady Orchid ( scientific name - Thelymitra crinita).

 Even then, this will probably be in a Botanical garden or exhibition rather than a shop or grocery store.
 (If you've seen blue vanda orchids or another blue flowering orchid species somewhere this mundane, I'm waiting to hear from you in the comments!)

-Most Blue Orchids you'll encounter are the common Moth Orchid (Phalaenopsis).
-But here's the kicker: it's not real.
-Well, the plant is perfectly alive and very much real, but the coloring you're seeing is man made and unnatural.
+So most Blue Orchids you'll encounter are actually the common Moth Orchid (Phalaenopsis) with a little twist.
+Here's the kicker: it's not real.
+Well, the plant is perfectly alive and very much real, but the coloring you can see is man made and unnatural.

 The truth here is that most blue orchids available in stores are actually white orchids dyed blue.
 This process involves injecting blue dye or ink into the flower spike, creating the vivid blue flowers that attract so much attention.